 What Employees Say

-I worked at OpenMarket full-time for more than a year
+I have been working at OpenMarket full-time for less than a year

 Advice to Management